TaiwoOmotayo/Salary-Prediction/README.md

 - Deploy the model using `deployment.py` for making salary predictions.

 ## License
-This is sole a project of my internship at Mentorness.
+This is solely a project of my internship at Mentorness.